Episcopal Relief & Development

 Episcopal Relief & Development is an international relief and development agency of the Episcopal Church.
 It was established in 1940 as the Presiding Bishop's Fund for World Relief.
 Episcopal Relief and Development works in approximately 40 countries in Africa, Asia, Latin America, the Caribbean, North America, and the Middle East.
 They build partnerships with local Episcopal and Anglican dioceses and related organizations based on need, capacity and available resources.
+In 2024, it claimed total revenue of $29,802,695, total giving of $14,168,945, and total assets of $37,696,238.

 Program Areas

 Episcopal Relief and Development works with church partners to rebuild after disasters and empower people to create lasting solutions that fight poverty, hunger and disease.
 Working in close to 40 countries, their programs impact the lives of approximately 3 million people.
 Their international development programs seek to mobilize local resources and expertise toward sustainable, community-led programs that address poverty, hunger, and disease.

 The four core program areas are: